-The Company has presented disaggregated revenue from contracts with customers (under service concession arrangements) for the year ended March 31, 2023 by offerings and is of the opinion that, this disaggregation best depicts the nature, amount, timing of revenues and cash flows that are affected v by the industry markets and other economic factors.
+The Company has presented disaggregated revenue from contracts with customers (under service concession arrangements) for the year ended March 31, 2023 by offerings and is of the opinion that, this disaggregation best depicts the nature, amount, timing of revenues and cash flows that are affected by the industry markets and other economic factors.

-r Particulars R upees in Lakhse
+Particulars Rupees in Lakhs

-Revenue by offering March 31, 2023 🧹 March 31, 2022
+March 31, 2023 March 31, 2022

+Revenue by offering

-C Operations and maintenance C Financial asset 3,426.78 🛫 3,602.45 (
+Operations and maintenance

+Financial asset 3,426.78 3,602.45 (

 Total 2,350.60 2,703.44

-The Course of th 5,777.38 🐔 6.305.89
+The Company has not identified and 5,777.38 < 6,305.89 1

-The Company has not identified any disaggregated revenues based on contract types.
+$\checkmark$ The Company has not identified any disaggregated revenues based on contract types.